Codecademy/jquery-expect/readme.md

 ### text
 Asserts that an element has the exact same text.
 If a number is passed in then the length of the text would be checked.
-If a Regex is passed in then it will be matched against the text.
+If a RegExp is passed in then it will be matched against the text.

 ```javascript
 $expect('.link-1').to.have.text(10);